thesassway/thesassway.com/source/advanced/implementing-bubble-sort-with-sass.html.markdown

 ---
-date: 1 February 2014
+date: 15 March 2014
 categories: advanced
 author: Hugo Giraudel
-summary: Until recently it was actually impossible to build a sorting function for strings and other types in Sass, but with the recent release of Sass 3.3 we now have have the features we need to do just that.
+summary: Until recently it was actually impossible to build a sorting function for strings and other types in Sass, but with the release of Sass 3.3 we now have have the features we need to do just that.
+header: bubble-sort
+reversed_header: true
 ---

-# Building a sorting function in Sass
+# Implementing the Bubble Sort algorithm with&nbsp;Sass

 Several months ago someone asked me on Twitter if it was possible to sort a list of numeric values in Sass.
 They were trying to derive a [modular scale](http://alistapart.com/article/more-meaningful-typography) in Sass and needed a sorting function.
 After a little bit of work I came up with a way to do it for numbers.
 However, because of limitations in Sass, there was no way to build a sorting function for other Sass types (like Strings).